-- In Analytics, click the gear icon (2010) and then select Monitor to open the monitor.
+- In Analytics Cloud, click the gear icon (icon) and then select Monitor to open the monitor.
 The Jobs view of the monitor appears by default. - 2.
 Select Dataflow View. - 3.
 Click the actions list (1) for the dataflow and then select Download to download the existing dataflow definition file.

-Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Available with Tableau CRM, which is available for an extra cost in Enterprise, Performance, and Unlimited Editions.
 Also available in Developer Edition.